-- 46) Provided the application of Article 10 b) has not been objected to by your State and that the law of your State presumably allows for service to be effected by "judicial officers, officials or other competent persons", please answer the following: - a.
+- 46) Provided the application of Article 10 b) has not been objected to by your State and that the law of your State presumably allows for service to be effected by "judicial officers, officials or other competent persons", please answer the following:

+- a.
 Which of the following would be considered to be "judicial officers, officials or other competent persons" under the law of your State (please tick all relevant boxes)?
+Please also note whether these categories differ depending on whether your State is a State of origin or a State of destination:

+- [] Attorneys or solicitors

+- [] Bailiffs

+- [] Huissiers

+- [] Process servers

+- [] Court officials

+- [] Notaries

+- [ ] Officials of the executive branch

+- [] Other please specify

-Please also note whether these categories differ depending on whether your State is a State of origin or a State of destination: [ ] Attorneys or solicitors [ ] Bailiffs [ ] Huissiers [ X ] Process servers [ ] Court officials [ ] Notaries [ ] Officials of the executive branch [ ] Other - please specify How does this channel of transmission operate in practice - in particular, do (any of) the judicial officers, officials or other competent persons mentioned above send (or receive) the judicial documents directly to (or from) their counterparts abroad, or do they have to use some other channel?
+- b.
+How does this channel of transmission operate in practice in particular, do (any of) the judicial officers, officials or other competent persons mentioned above send (or receive) the judicial documents directly to (or from) their counterparts abroad, or do they have to use some other channel?
 Please also indicate whether these channels differ depending on whether your State is a State of origin or a State of destination.

-Requests are rarely sent or received directly.
+- c.
 Are there any costs associated with the use of this alternative channel of transmission in your State, either in terms of sending or receiving judicial documents?

-When a request is sent directly to a Finnish process server, the fee is 27 euros.
+- d.
 How frequently is this channel of transmission used in your State (either as a State of origin or as a State of destination)?

-It is seldom used.
-May any transmission between the judicial officers, officials or other competent persons be done via electronic means ( $e.g.$ , by fax or e-mail)?
-[X] YES b.
+- e.
+May any transmission between the judicial officers, officials or other competent persons be done via electronic means (e.g., by fax or e-mail)?

+- [] YES

+- [] NO why not?